Daniel Branton

 Daniel Branton (born January 13, 1932) is an American cell biologist.
 He is the Higgins Professor of Biology, Emeritus at Harvard University.
-His research played a key role in the development of DNA nanopore sequencing.
+His research has played a key role in visualizing the composition of the cell membrane and later in the development of DNA nanopore sequencing.

 Branton earned a Bachelor of Arts in mathematics at Cornell University, then moved to the University of California, Berkeley to pursue a PhD in plant physiology.
 He taught at UC–Berkeley until joining the Harvard University faculty in 1973, where he later held the Higgins Professorship of Biology.
 In 1985, Branton was president of the American Society for Cell Biology.